Churín, Peru

 By public transport (bus or colectivo)

-From Lima, go to the Plaza Norte bus terminal (Independencia) or the colectivo departure points in La Victoria.
+From Lima, go to the Plaza Norte Bus Terminal (Independencia) or the colectivo departure points in the La Victoria neighborhood.
 Several companies offer daily services to Churín.
-The fare is between S/ 25 and S/ 35 one way, and the trip takes about 4 h 30 to 5 h.
-Buses drop you off at the Plaza de Armas in Churín, from where you can walk or take a mototaxi to the thermal complexes.
+The ticket costs between S/ 25 and S/ 35 one way, and the journey takes approximately 4h30 to 5h.
+Buses drop you off at Churín's Plaza de Armas, from where you can walk or take a mototaxi to the thermal complexes.

 With a travel agency (full day or weekend)

-Agencies in Lima organize day trips or weekend packages to Churín, including transportation, entrance fees to the thermal complexes and sometimes meals.
-This is a convenient option if you do not have your own vehicle.
+Agencies in Lima organize day trips or weekend packages to Churín, including transportation, entry to thermal complexes, and sometimes meals.
+This is a convenient option if you don't have a vehicle.

 Churín has five main thermal complexes, each with its own characteristics.
-All are open every day and offer pools, private baths and additional services.
-The prices below are for reference (2025).
+All are open daily and offer swimming pools, private baths, and complementary services.
+The prices below are given as an indication (2025).

 🌿 Mamahuarmi Ecological Complex

-This is the most famous and visited complex.
-It is set in a natural environment with green areas, waterfalls and warm‑water pools (around 30 °C).
-Highlights include:
+This is the most famous and most visited.
+It is set in a natural setting, with green spaces, waterfalls, and warm water pools (around 30°C).
+Points of interest include:

-• Pozo de los Novios (Lovers’ Pool): a pool with crystal‑clear water rich in cobalt, recommended for skin conditions.
+• Pozo de los Novios (Lovers' Pool): a pool with crystal-clear waters rich in cobalt, recommended for skin conditions.

-• Velo de la Novia (Bridal Veil): a warm‑water waterfall that forms a natural hydromassage, ideal for relaxing muscles.
+• Velo de la Novia (Bride's Veil): a warm water waterfall forming a natural hydromassage, ideal for relaxing muscles.

-• Fuente de Mamahuarmi: a turquoise‑colored pool surrounded by mosses and ferns, with lukewarm water.
+• Fuente de Mamahuarmi: a turquoise pool surrounded by mosses and ferns, with warm waters.

-• Geyser: a vertical water jet about 5 m high, with cooler temperature.
+• Geyser: a vertical water jet about 5 m high, at a cooler temperature.

 💧 Juventud Thermal Baths

-Just a 5‑minute walk from the center, this complex features covered and open‑air pools surrounded by eucalyptus and molle trees.
-Its waters contain lithium, potassium and magnesium, with rejuvenating and relaxing properties.
-The “Zambo masajeador” (powerful thermal water jet) is ideal for muscle massages.
+Just 5 minutes from the center, this complex offers indoor and outdoor pools, surrounded by eucalyptus and molle trees.
+Its waters contain lithium, potassium, and magnesium, with rejuvenating and relaxing properties.
+The "Zambo masajeador", a powerful jet of thermal water, is ideal for muscle massages.

 🏔️ La Meseta Thermal Baths

 Located in the upper part of Churín, on a hillside.
-Its pools and baths have temperatures between 32 °C and 35 °C, and are notable for the temperature differences between springs only a few meters apart.
-They are especially recommended for respiratory or dermatological conditions.
+Its pools have temperatures between 32°C and 35°C, and are characterized by temperature differences between springs just a few meters apart.
+They are particularly recommended for respiratory or dermatological conditions.

 🔩 Fierro Thermal Baths

-Located 3 km from the center, these baths are known for their ferruginous and sulfate‑rich waters that gush out at 55 °C. It is recommended not to bathe for more than 10 minutes, followed by 20 minutes of rest wrapped in a towel or blanket.
-They are indicated for treating rheumatism, arthritis and muscle pain.
+3 km from the center, they are famous for their ferruginous and sulfated waters that gush out at 55°C. It is recommended not to bathe for more than 10 minutes, followed by 20 minutes of rest wrapped in a towel or blanket.
+They are indicated for treating rheumatism, arthritis, and muscle pain.

 🏞️ Tingo Thermal Baths

-A few kilometers from Churín, these baths offer brown‑colored water rich in minerals, ideal for inflammatory and rheumatic conditions.
-The complex includes a public pool, private pools, a sauna and mud baths.
-Temperatures range from 32 °C to 42 °C.
+A few kilometers from Churín, they offer brown-colored waters rich in minerals, ideal for inflammatory and rheumatic conditions.
+The complex includes a public pool, private baths, a sauna, and mud baths.
+Temperatures range from 32°C to 42°C.

-💡 Legend of Mamahuarmi: Tradition tells that the princess, daughter of Churín’s chieftain, fell in love with a Spanish soldier.
-Her father opposed the union, leading to a tragedy in which Churi, their son, died.
-From her tears sprang the spring that today bears the name Mamahuarmi (Quechua: “mother‑woman”).
+💡 Legend of Mamahuarmi: Tradition tells that the princess, daughter of the chieftain of Churín, fell in love with a Spanish soldier.
+Her father opposed the union, leading to a tragedy in which Churi, their son, perished.
+From her tears was born the spring that today bears the name Mamahuarmi (Quechua: "mother-woman").
 Its waters have become a symbol of love and healing.

 The cuisine of Churín combines local produce with traditional recipes.
 The most representative dishes and products are: